freaktechnik/justintv-stream-notifications/first-run.md

 How do I go to the settings?
 ----------------------------
  - Open the Add-ons manager in Firefox.
 To open it, click on the menu button and then "Add-ons" or open a new tab and type `about:addons`.
- - In the add-ons manager you click on the "Options" button for "Stream Notifier".
+ - In the add-ons manager you click on the "Options" button for "Live Stream Notifier".
  - That's it!
 You are now on the settings page!

 This extension is missing a supercool feature!